NastiaBondarenko/Webdriver/README.md

-the program tests the prom.ua site for the following points: match the title, search by word, match the title of the entered element and match the names of the sentences to the specified element
+Еhe program tests the prom.ua site for the following points: match the title, search by word, match the title of the entered element and match the names of the sentences to the specified element